endymion1818/deliciousreverie-2023/src/content/posts/build-media-player-web-components.md

 This project hasn't been without it's pitfalls and struggles especially since it's been in development for around a year, so significant (and very positive) upgrades needed to me merged in.

+We also found it a challenge to ensure that the code was as well tested as it can be.
+This is hard because most test runners assume components are instantiated in JS after the real DOM has loaded, and in this case that isn't true.
+I've come up with a solution, and Storybook's support has got a lot better in it's latest release.
+But there are still significant gaps.

+You can find a [full write up on the testing situation here](/posts/testing-web-components/).

 However I'm so pleased to have stumbled across the media-chrome project, and to have in that time also got to grips with native Web Components.

 And yes, I did a case study for integration with Vue, React 17 and 18, and with Svelte, and the player rendered fine in all of them.